Expander Decomposition with Fewer Inter-Cluster Edges Using a Spectral Cut Player: Analysis of the spectral cut player

-For some constant $\alpha > 0$.
-However, we will soon need to replace the high probability inequality with an inequality of expectations. \cite{khandekar2009graph} used an elegant trick for this, which is appropriate here as well: Introduce a random variable $z$ that is non-zero only when this inequality fails to hold, such that
+for every constant $\alpha \ge 16$.
+In order to replace the inequality with high probability by an inequality in expected values, we introduce a random variable $z$ that is non-zero only when this inequality fails to hold, such that

-holds with probability $1$. \textit{I.e.}, we define
+holds with probability $1$. \emph{I.e.}, we define